lacanoid/datalink/docs/primer.md

     (1 row)

 Full referential integrity is meant to be supported by [pg_datalinker](pg_datalinker.md), a separate process coupled with postgres to perform file operations on datalinks.
-Further settings require it's use for them to be effective.
+Further settings require its use to be effective.